SeanAmmirati/secrethitlergame/README.rst

 Description
 ===========

-Due to my interest in the game [Secret Hitler](https://www.secrethitler.com/), the intention of this program is to:
+Due to my interest in the game `Secret Hitler <secrethitler.com>`_, the intention of this program is to:

 * Keep track of the state of the game, that which is public knowledge to all players